Shadow Across The Moon album notes:

 CD 1 notes - Shadow Across The Moon (+ bonus tracks):

 This eleven song album contains material produced in various studios by producers Tony Berg (seven tracks) and Frank Wolf (two tracks) and various engineers (Dan Bates, Frank Wolf, Frankie ‘Blue’ Sposato and Ken Jordan) over a five-year period covering 1986-1989 and 1991.
-The band had split up at the end of 1989 and did not exist throughout 1990 but began working together again in early 1991 on a solo project of mine (under the name Signal 2 Noise) that morphed into a full-blown Second Language reunion from 1992-1996.
+The band had split up at the end of 1989 and did not exist throughout 1990 but began working together again in early 1991 on a solo project of mine (under the name Signal 2 Noise) that swiftly morphed into a full-blown Second Language reunion from 1992-1996.

 The core members of the band throughout this period were Brian Bielski (drums), Jarrett Lesko (bass, vocals) and myself (lead vocals, guitars).

-Of the eight bonus tracks on CD 1, Don’t Want To Know also comes from the Frank Wolf sessions in 1991; five are 12-track demos from the same period, while Tomorrow and the 1992 of Land Of The Living are tracks deriving from the same session I co-produced with Ken Jordan in 1992 (the other two tracks Swing Time and Civilized can be found on our WrongSpeak CD).
+Of the eight bonus tracks on CD 1, Don’t Want To Know also comes from the Frank Wolf sessions in 1991; five are 12-track demos from the same period, while Tomorrow and the 1992 remake of Land Of The Living are tracks deriving from the same session I co-produced with Ken Jordan in 1992 (the other two tracks, Swing Time and Civilized can be found on our WrongSpeak CD).

 Toni Zeto, Second Language co-lead vocalist from 1983-1987, features as a full band member on four of the songs recorded over 1986 and early 1987, after which she left the band.
 However, following her departure, she was kind enough to guest on backing vocals for two further tracks, Rapture (Capture Me) and Heaven’s Gate (an earlier version of which, sans Toni, appears on upcoming CD release Silent Crossing).

-Jerome Faulkner, Second Language co-founder, keyboardist/multi-instrumentalist (1981-1986) appears on two tracks (Words Into Action and The Game) from 1986 recorded before his departure mid-year.
+Jerome Faulkner, Second Language co-founder, keyboardist/multi-instrumentalist (1981-1986) appears on two tracks (Words Into Action and The Game) from 1986 recorded before his departure mid-year but finished shortly thereafter.